 The competition is made up of four team events: team debate, collaborative writing and two team quizzes with different formats.
 To succeed, scholars need to work closely as a team and think on their feet.
 The theme of the 2019 Cup is ‘A World on the Margins’.

 Doris Yao (Grade 6 International), David Liang, Chris Chen, Brian Cheng (Grade 6 Bilingual) and Simon Cao (Grade 5 Bilingual) were among hundreds of students competing at Branksome Hall Asia School in Jeju, South Korea, for a chance to win individual and team prizes.

 Our students faced stiff competition in the team debate, but Doris, Chris and Simon did well to beat a strong team from North London Collegiate School Jeju.
 Next came the collaborative writing: students worked for nearly two hours, both individually and as a team.
 The Scholar’s Challenge followed, a written multiple-choice quiz for which Doris was awarded a gold medal.

 On day two, the school theatre was packed with excited students competing in the Scholar’s Bowl, a strategic, fast-paced team quiz.
 Chris, Simon and David were awarded Da Vinci silver medals for endeavour, Brian gained a gold medal, and Doris won a silver medal for best NKCS scholar.
 She performed beautifully on the piano during the scholars’ talent show.

-As well as their success in the competition, our students visited several historic and cultural sites on Jeju, had a lot of fun in the 3D Museum and ate a lot of new and interesting Korean food!
-They returned tired but happy to Wuxi with their collection of medals and Alpacas!
+As well as their success in the competition, our students visited several historic and cultural sites on Jeju, had a lot of fun in the 3D Museum and ate a lot of new and interesting Korean food.
+They returned tired but happy to Wuxi with their collection of medals and alpacas, the programme’s mascot!

-World scholar cup make me become a active person and open my eyes to the world.
-You are not acutely learning the knowledge but also sharing it.
+“The World Scholar’s Cup helped me become a more active person and opened my eyes to the world.
+You are not just acutely learning the knowledge but also sharing it.”